What is a down payment?

 To get the lowest mortgage interest rates, you'll typically need a down payment of at least 20 percent of the home's purchase price.

 However, it's not uncommon to purchase a home with a down payment of 15 percent, 10 percent, or even less.
-Some government-backed loans, like FHA mortgages and VA loans, may be available to qualified home buyers with little or no down payment.
+Some government-backed loans, like FHA mortgages, VA loans, and USDA loans may be available to qualified home buyers with little or no down payment.
 However, with some of these loan programs, you may be required to pay for mortgage insurance — an extra monthly expense you'll need to pay along with your mortgage payment.
 It's a good idea to understand the different types of mortgage loans and their requirements